Claude 4.6 for Professionals: What Changed in the 4.6 Generation (Now Superseded by 4.7)

 Claude still won't invent facts you didn't give it without calling attention to the invention, and it still shouldn't be trusted to fabricate specifics for regulated professional work.
 Skills and Projects are still the right way to encode your voice and rules.
 The rules of good prompting still apply.
 4.6 just makes the tool more forgiving when you don't prompt perfectly.

-Create your free AI Career Lab account at /sign-up to get plugins and tools tuned for Claude 4.6 and your profession.
+Create your free AI Career Lab account at /sign-up to get plugins and tools tuned for the current Claude lineup (Opus 4.7, Sonnet 4.6, Haiku 4.5) and your profession.

 Related Guides